sudonym-i/ML-trading-bot/README.md

 # ML Trading Bot

 This project is an automated trading bot that uses deep learning to predict future stock prices and make trading decisions.
-The bot is designed for experimentation and educational purposes.

 ## How it Works